-- A. Project Period: June 7 to July 19, 2013 - B. Operating Area: United States northern Gulf of Mexico (Gulf) between 81°00' and 97°30' W in depths of 5 to 60 fm.
+- A. Project Period: October 8 to November 21, 2013 - B. Operating Area: United States northern Gulf of Mexico between 81°00' and 97°30' W in depths of 5 to 60 fm.
 A list of the station locations and a map of the area of operations are found in Figure 1.
-Approximate station locations will be provided to the Field Operations Officer via email for importing into Nobeltec Visual Navigation Suite software.
+Approximate station locations will be provided to the Field Operations Officer on a CD for importing into Nobeltec Visual Navigation Suite software.